-The System Configuration: Statuses page allows you to view, duplicate, add, edit, and delete system statuses.
-Indicator statuses provided by ThreatQ cannot be edited or deleted, but you can add new statuses and edit or delete your custom statuses.
+The System Configuration: Indicator Statuses page allows you to view, duplicate, add, edit, and delete available system-wide indicator statuses.
+You cannot edit and delete indicator statuses provided by ThreatQ, but you can add new statuses and edit or delete your custom statuses.